 The Programme contains several different measures to accomplish this goal.
 For instance, the government has offered tax incentives to those who purchase electric vehicles.
 Until light and heavy electric vehicles comprise two percent of their respective fleets, owners of those vehicles are eligible for the Road User Charges (“RUC”) exemption.
 The government itself is also investing heavily in electric vehicles, having added 15 new electric vehicle models to a government vehicles contract.
 Critically, the New Zealand Transport Agency is also working to rapidly roll-out public charging infrastructure throughout the country.
 Because range anxiety is one roadblock to the mass adoption of electric vehicles, local and central government agencies, technology providers, and the auto industry are working together to create a widespread charging network throughout the country.

 Beyond the government’s investment in the Programme, however, New Zealand is a perfect site for the electric vehicle revolution because of its inherent makeup.
 To start, there is enough electricity in our country for the widespread adoption of electric vehicles.
 Even assuming that every vehicle on our roads is electric, there is enough generation capacity to charge these vehicles.
-Even small things—like the fact that many New Zealanders, because of off-street parking, can easily leverage overnight home charging—mean that the conditions are ripe for widespread electric vehicle adoption.
+Even small things—like the fact that many New Zealanders, because of off-street parking, can easily leverage overnight home charging—meaning that the conditions are ripe for widespread electric vehicle adoption.
 Ultimately, because so much of New Zealand’s energy is generated from renewable resources, increased use of electric vehicles can produce a stunning 80 percent fewer greenhouse gas emissions compared to other nations.

 Automakers both large and small have certainly noticed the current and future potential of electric vehicles in New Zealand.
 Manufacturers like Hyundai, Nissan, BMW, and Renault have already launched electric vehicles in our country, and many more manufacturers are planning on doing the same.
 As the technology improves, we will start seeing new makes and models that not only offer faster charging times and longer ranges, but lower prices as well.
 This will undoubtedly result in even more electric vehicles on our roads.